Integration Overview

 Node instrumentation

-For EVM chains, this is the recommended method, as this would provide drop-in support for all the Substreams already built for Ethereum.
-Opting for reduced methods of extractions like the following would mean having "light" Ethereum blocks, with missing data where some is expected, therefore less compatibility with already existing Substreams modules and disappointed users.
+For EVM chains, this is the recommended method, as this provides drop-in support for all the Substreams already built for Ethereum.
+Alternative extraction methods (below) result in "light" blocks with missing data, reducing compatibility with existing Substreams modules.

 Indexing frameworks

 Some blockchains, like NEAR, offer a native indexing framework: node extensions or libraries that allow you to tap into the native chain's codebase.
-The integration then transforms those indexing frameworks into the streaming + flat files structure of Firehose, and can then feed engines like Substreams of the graph-node from The Graph.
+The integration then transforms those indexing frameworks into the streaming + flat files structure of Firehose, and can then feed engines like Substreams.

 The downside of this method is that often state changes, full ordering and deeper relational data is lost in transit (or never captured by these frameworks).